-"Get a haircut with hot scissors, which utilize high heat to seal your hair cuticle and cure split ends without sacrificing the length," recommends Arsen Gurgov, the founder of Arsen Gurgov Salon in New York City.
+"Get a haircut with hot scissors, which utilize high heat to seal your hair cuticle and cure split ends without sacrificing the length," Arsen Gurgov, the founder of Arsen Gurgov Salon in New York City, recommends.
 "Hot scissors offer a foolproof way to help get rid of split ends permanently, without having to cut your hair short.
-Without the heat, the cuticle stays open, whereas hot scissors (with temperatures up to 310º) seal the end of the hair shaft, reducing the damage and allowing the hair to retain moisture better.
+Without the heat, the cuticle stays open, whereas hot scissors (with temperatures up to 310º F) seal the end of the hair shaft, reducing damage and allowing hair to better retain moisture.

 "The longer your hair, the more prone it is to split ends," says Gurgov.
 "It's important to keep up with your regular trims.
-Book an appointment with your hairstylist every six to eight weeks regardless of your hairs length to keep your ends as healthy as possible."
-Dhiran Mistry, a master stylist at Spoke & Weal, agrees, adding that the longer you wait to trim your hair, the farther up the hair shaft your ends will split, ultimately making your hair shorter than you started with instead of growing longer.
+Book an appointment with your hairstylist every six to eight weeks regardless of your hair's length to keep your ends as healthy as possible."

 "The daily wear and tear on your hair can cause split ends," notes Gurgov.
 "Try not to over-shampoo your hair—when your hair is wet, it is in its most fragile state.
 A good tip is to pull your hair back into a ponytail and use the same amount of shampoo as the diameter of your ponytail."

-You should wash your hair no more than once or twice a week. make sure you focus on the scalp when you do as harsh scrubbing of the ends can cause them the split.
+You should wash your hair no more than once or twice a week.
+Make sure you focus on the scalp when you do wash because scrubbing your ends can lead to more breakage.

-"When showering," suggests Gurgov, "try to use lukewarm water or the coldest water you can stand.
+"When showering," Gurgov suggests, "try to use lukewarm water or the coldest water you can stand.
 Hot water is damaging to your hair since the cuticle swells, making it more prone to splits.
 Rinse your hair with cold water to close the cuticle, sealing your hair's outer layer, and preventing split ends."

 "Look for hair products containing argan oil," says Gurgov.
 "Whether it's a deep conditioner you apply to wet hair or a shine serum for post-styling, argan oil offers weightless hydration.
 Unlike in other oils like coconut or olive, the oil molecules found in argan oil are small enough to penetrate the hair shaft.
 This makes it deeply moisturizing instantly, which helps treat and camouflage split ends."

-"Overheating your hair with styling tools causes damaged areas and split ends," says Gurgov.
+"Overheating your hair with styling tools causes damaged areas and split ends," Gurgov says.
 "Try to use the low or medium setting when possible and limit the use of hot tools on the vulnerable parts of your hair (like ends)."